GyuminYoum/OOADprojects/README.md

 - Added name and num variables to Customer class to improve output readability

 Project 3:
+Assumptions:
+- Only one clerk is supposed to be sick per day, and their sick status clears the next day.
+- No clerk gets sick twice in a row.
+- when clerk buys item from customer, the item has a chance of being already tuned,equalized or adjusted.

 UML diagram changes:
 - Added Sell method to Store class